OF SPECIAL INTEREST

 Now retired, Jack has put together a series of picture-rich PowerPoint presentations.
 He kindly gave me permission to post three of them already, one about D-Day, one about “A Day of Mercy in the Sky,” and one about his Navy career, which gives a real interesting look at what Navy life was like at the start of the Cold War.
 Check all three out on the Archive: Other Stuff page of the website!
 Thank you, Jack!

-NEW FEATURE OF SPECIAL INTEREST: IN THE NATIONAL AIR AND SPACE MUSEUM
+IN THE NATIONAL AIR AND SPACE MUSEUM

 I recently had the privilege of visiting the National Air and Space Museum, both the original building on the National Mall, now undergoing renovation, and the Steven F. Udvar-Hazy building at Dulles Airport, where a number of planes and other artifacts normally downtown are now on display.
 A number of Docents and museum staff get A+StW, and I thought I could expand the Of Special Interest section to include info relating to NASM programming, collection, and research.
 I hope the new material makes you want to made the trip to see NASM in person!

-Vintage Aviation News has posted a piece about the changes being made in NASM’s Pioneers of Flight Gallery.
+Vintage Aviation News recently posted a piece about the changes being made in NASM’s Pioneers of Flight Gallery.
 NASM folks already are familiar with this, but those of you waiting to see the National Mall Building of NASM after its ongoing renovation will want to check this out: https://vintageaviationnews.com/aviation-museum-news/pioneers-of-flight-gallery-at-the-national-air-and-space-museum.html!

 DOCENTS (and all others interested in Solar System exploration history): If you don’t have an on-line copy of Fordham University’s Asif A. Siddiqi’s fabulous book, Beyond Earth: A Chronicle of Deep Space Exploration, you should.
 You can find it at: https://www.nasa.gov/connect/ebooks/beyond_earth_detail.html.